What's cooking, carb counters?

 We Count Carbs uses the USDA food database and the Nutrifox Nutrition Label Generator to create the nutrition facts labels, with carb counts, for the recipes.

-This site is a collection of recipes for people on a carb budget.
-All recipes are under 30 grams of carbs, per serving.
+This site is a collection of plant-forward recipes and meal plans for people on a carb budget.
+All recipes are about 30 grams of carbs, per serving.
+Our meal plans make sure that your daily nutrition and macro requirements are covered.
+Meals include plenty of protein, fiber, healthy fats, vitamins and minerals to keep you satisfied.

 These recipes make it easier to manage carb counting when preparing tasty and nutritious meals.
 You can mix and match recipes to create a meal plan that fits your personal carb budget and tastes.
 There are low-carb recipes along with recipes that are keto-friendly.